mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/edgelb-api/index.md

 To authenticate API requests, see [Obtaining an authentication token](/1.12/security/ent/iam-api/#obtaining-an-authentication-token) and [Passing an authentication token](1.12/security/ent/iam-api/#passing-an-authentication-token).

-The Edge-LB API also requires authorization via the following permissions:
+The Edge-LB API also requires authorization through the following permissions:

 | Route | Permission |
 |-------|----------|